Tamerlaneq/MyOS/readme.txt

-Данная сборка создана с помощью OS Constructor
+This OS create in OS Constructor